 Q: How to make marijuana tincture fast – what’s the best recipe?

-A: The master wu green dragon recipe the best way to make marijuana tincture fast.
+A: The master wu green dragon recipe is the best way to make marijuana tincture fast.
 It can be made quickly and is available to take as soon as it cools.
 Freezer tinctures take far longer to make, so you’ll be waiting quite a while to try it out.

 Q: How to calculate the strength of tinctures of cannabis?